yoctoproject/poky/documentation/ref-manual/variables.rst

       information on setting up a cross-development environment, see the :doc:`/sdk-manual/index` manual.

-   :term:`TOPDIR`
-      The top-level :term:`Build Directory`.
-BitBake
-      automatically sets this variable when you initialize your build environment using :ref:`structure-core-script`.

    :term:`TRANSLATED_TARGET_ARCH`
       A sanitized version of :term:`TARGET_ARCH`.
 This
       variable is used where the architecture is needed in a value where